Master of Arts

-Master of Arts under School of Arts, School of Psychology or School of Social Sciences
+Master of Arts under the Division of Arts, Law, Psychology and Social Sciences

 Are you seeking the ability to think critically and communicate well?
 A Master of Arts (MA) from Waikato will teach you the skills to work independently and see a major project through to completion.
 These are characteristics that are highly sought after by employers.

-Enrolling in an MA gives you the opportunity to engage in independent (but supervised) research in one or more of a wide range of subjects.
-Graduating with an MA provides you with a gateway to a higher research degree or to a wide range of careers.
+Alternatively, you can enrol in a 120 points research MA which gives you the opportunity to engage in independent (supervised) research in a wide range of subject areas, providing you with a gateway to a higher research degree.

 Master of Arts under Faculty of Māori and Indigenous Studies